gotthardp/python-mercuryapi/README.md

 ```

 #### reader.read_tag_mem(*bank*, *address*, *count*, *epc_target=None*)
 Reads bytes from the memory bank of a tag.
+Returns a *bytearray* or None if no
+tag was found.
+Upon failure an exception is raised.

 For example:
 ```python